 The NDSA has established Interest Groups focusing on broad areas of digital preservation, out of which smaller Working Groups often emerge.
 All NDSA member organizations commit to providing participants for one or more groups.
 Questions about which group you should join?
 Chat with the Interest Group chairs, or send an email to firstname.lastname@example.org.

 NDSA participants may form Interest Groups (IGs) and Working Groups (WGs) at will, in order to discuss mutual interests, and advance joint projects.
+Details on the process for forming a new group, group requirements and expectations are provided by the NDSA Leadership team.

 Focusing on the selection, discovery and preservation of digital content.
 For example, the group members are conducting surveys around US web archiving practices and developing case studies around a variety of types of content to share compelling stories that demonstrate the value of digital preservation in our communities.